airscripts/blog/content/posts/life/if-gael-had-turned-back.md

 Hey there!
 It has been quite some time since my last writing.
-This time I'm here to give a little life update — the first one over here.
+This time I'm here to give a little life update, the first one over here.
 In the last year a lot has happened, and I'd like to talk openly about it since it makes me feel better in the first place.
 But before starting, I have to add a note: this post will interlace my life update with a character from *Dark Souls* that I like a lot, called Gael.
 Why though?
 Because I felt like him in recent times, connecting the dots looking backwards.